Affiliate links on Android Authority may earn us a commission. Learn more.

 If you subscribe to PlayStation Plus, you can take advantage of Sony’s cloud servers to store and download data.
-This method involves uploading your PS4 data to the cloud and then downloading it your PS5.
+This method involves uploading your PS4 data to the cloud and then downloading it to your PS5.

 On your PS4, navigate to Settings > Application Data Management > Saved Data in System Storage > Upload to Online Storage.
 Select the games and files you’d like to upload and select Yes to overwrite (if necessary).
 You can save up to 100GB of PS4 data, and up to 1,000 saved data files.

 For PS5 games, if you select Sync Saved Data > View Sync Status, you can check the status for each game.
-Alternately, you can highlight a game from the home library, press the options button, and then select Check Sync Status of Saved Data.
+Alternatively, you can highlight a game from the home library, press the options button, and then select Check Sync Status of Saved Data.